-It's important to get familiar with the etiquette of two-way radio communication.
-This will help improve your overall experience when using your radio.
+Get familiar with the etiquette of two-way radio communication.
+Learn walkie talkie lingo.
 To make radio communication go more smoothly, over the years certain rules, or etiquette, have been established.
 Below we have outlined the basic etiquette a radio user should understand.
+It will help improve your overall experience when using your radio!

 |1.||Clarity:||Your voice should be clear.
 Speak a little slower than normal.
 Speak in a normal tone, do not shout.|